aidanwolter3/Pang/README.md

                      .order('updatedAt')          // sort newest on bottom
                      .where({'completed', false}) // only include not completed todos .build();                    // build collection and fetch objects
-  $scope.autoSync = true;                         // automatically sync all objects
+  $scope.todos.autoSync = true;                         // automatically sync all objects
                                                   // with Parse.com

   //add some todos